Stargator/vacuum/README.md

 ## Contributing
 If you are interested in contributing, you will need Ruby 2.7 installed as well as `bundler`.

-It is recommended that you install the dependencies into a local path: `vendor/bundle`
+I recommend that you install the dependencies into a local path: `vendor/bundle`

 To do so run this command: ```bundle config set path 'vendor/bundle'```.
 Before running `bundle install`.